 *Run conduit and heavier new main electrical lines at ground level.

-*Cabin bathrooms need remodeled with ceramic tile and new paint.
+*Cabin renovations on 4 cabins.
+Bathrooms need remodeled with ceramic tile and new paint.
 In some cases they are ready for new plumbing, sinks and toilets.
 Someone once said camp properties are evaluated by the food and conditions for the bathrooms.
 The food at the camp in Chile is awesome!
 So now it's time to bring the rest up to a higher standard.

 On this trip we'll be putting in the new road and entrance.
 This new entrance will connect WOL Chile with a new housing development of 500 homes and open doors to start a ministry with youth living there.
-The soccer field lighting towers will be going up and the electric lines coming down to ground level.
+The soccer field lighting has opened up a whole new ministry opportunity with the community.
 We need your help on these projects!

-Travel: You'll travel to Santiago's International Airport which is about an 9 hour flight from FL or TX.
+You'll travel to Santiago's International Airport which is about an 9 hour flight from FL or TX.
 It's a long flight but well worth the effort!
-Most flight arrive in the morning and depart in the evening from Chile.
+Most flights arrive in the morning and depart in the evening from Chile.